CarlosE-Dev/design-patterns-study/README.md

 * 'GetAll' method returns the complete list.
 * 'GetById' method returns a record of the list by ID.

-In this way, we isolate our data access logic from the application's business logic, reducing coupling and making the application more scalable by applying the Repository Pattern
+In this way, we isolate our data access logic from the application's business logic, reducing coupling and making the application more scalable by applying the Repository Pattern.

 ##